Bloating, bad skin, flushed cheeks, inconsistent energy.

 Too much sedentary behavior has been linked to biomarkers that indicate chronic low-grade inflammation and poor metabolic health.
 Consistent exercise is optimal for any diet.

 Fish oil, curcumin, ginger, and spirulina are all regarded as different types of supplements that are anti-inflammatory.
-They can be consumed orally in pill form, as in the case of fish oil, or mixed in with foods, like curcumin or spirulina can.
+They can be consumed orally in pill form, as in the case of fish oil and curcumin (turmeric extract), or mixed in with foods, as spirulina can.

 Even though it’s well known that getting enough sleep is extremely important, people still seem to skimp out on it.